-The Bank is a subsidiary of National bank of Kuwait, which owns 94.93% of ordinary shares, also % of 4.203 % in the account of the National Bank of Kuwait write-off share account funded by the National Bank of Kuwait - Kuwait .The remaining percentage (0.867%) is owned by other shareholders within 2000 shareholders and no one of them acquire 1% or more.
+The Bank is a subsidiary of National bank of Kuwait, which owns 99.14% of ordinary shares, The remaining percentage (0.86%) is owned by other shareholders within 2000 shareholders and no one of them acquire 1% or more.

 A number of transactions with related parties has been entered into in the normal course of the Bank's business, including loans, deposits, and foreign currency swaps.
 There are no transactions with the Parent Company except for the payment of the ordinary shares dividends.
 All transactions with related parties are made under conditions similar to those prevailing in the free transactions.